scubamatrix/BlazorShortUrl/README.md

 This repo is primarily based on [1], [2], and [3].

-The majority of the code was generated using the Visual Studio Professional and JeBrains Rider, and deployment to container using the tutorials in [7] and [8].
+The majority of the code was generated using the Visual Studio Code and deployment to container using the tutorials in [7].

 ## Changes for version 2.1.0